K. Provision, Contingent Liabilities and Contingent Assets:

 • Net interest expense or income.

 The company determines whether an arrangement contains a lease by assessing whether the fulfilment of a transaction is dependent on the use of a specific asset and whether the transaction conveys the right to use that asset in return for payment.

-Ind AS 116 “Leases” is effective for annual periods beginning on or after 1st April, 2019.
+Ind AS 116 "Leases" is effective for annual periods beginning on or after 1st April, 2019.
 Ind AS 116 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single on Balance Sheet model similar to the accounting for finance lease under Ind AS-17.

-The standard includes two recognition exemptions for lessees- leases of "low - value" assets and short-term leases (i.e. for 1 2 months or less term).
+The standard includes two recognition exemptions for lessees- leases of "low - value" assets and short-term leases (i.e. for 12 months or less term).
 At commencement date of Lease, a lessee will recognise a liability to make lease payments (i.e. the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e. the right-of-use asset).
-Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
+Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use as-set.

-There are no identifiable material leases to be reported and there will be no significant impact on financial statement in respect of Leases
+There are no identifiable material leases to be reported and there will be no significant impact on finan-cial statement in respect of Leases

-O Earnings Per Share
+P. Earnings Per Share (EPS)

-Basic earnings per share is calculated by dividing:
+Basic earnings per share: Basic earnings per share is computed by dividing:

-- the profit attributable to owners of the Company
+• the profit attributable to owners of the Company

-- by the weighted average number of equity shares outstanding during the financial year, adjusted for bonus elements in equity shares issued during the year and excluding treasury shares.
+• by the weighted average number of equity shares outstanding during the financial year.

-Diluted earnings per share adjusts the figures used in the determination of basic earnings per share to take into account:
+Diluted earnings per Share: Diluted earnings per share is computed after adjusting the figures used in the determination of basic earnings per share to take into account:

-- the after income tax effect of interest and other financing costs associated with dilutive potential equity shares, and
+• the after-income tax effect of interest and other financing costs associated with dilutive potential equity shares, and

-- the weighted average number of additional equity shares that would have been outstanding assuming the conversion of all dilutive potential equity shares.
+• the weighted average number of additional equity shares that would have been outstanding assum-ing the conversion of all dilutive potential equity shares.

 30(B) OTHER NOTES ON ACCOUNTS (1) FAIR VALUE MEASUREMENT